LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Meta-evaluation experiments

 Comparing LLMs, we find that Gemini reaches highest scores in both cluster assignment and cluster descriptions generation, followed by GPT-4o and Qwen-2.5-7B.
 Classic clustering approaches reach rather low values of ARI.

 Figure~\ref{fig:clusters} demonstrates examples of confusion matrices for several datasets.
-Pronounced diagonals and matching cluster names illustrate the strong capabilities of \Judge~to output comprehensive issue types reports.
+Pronounced diagonals and matching cluster names illustrate the strong capabilities of \Judge~to output issue types reports that resemble the issue reports produced by humans.
 Due to the inherent subjectivity of clustering task, we observe occasional merging or splitting of annotator's clusters, e.g. clusters \textit{``Wrong topping''} and \textit{``Wrong variables''} were merged by \Judge~into one cluster \textit{``Entity Mislabeling''} for the Pizza ordering dataset.

-Table~\ref{tab:per_dataset_analysis} demonstrates the non-uniformity of \Judge's performance across datasets, i.e. issue type reports generated by \Judge~reach high agreement with annotator's reports for certain datasets and rather low agreement for other datasets.
-We attribute this effect to the imperfections of per-instance analysis discussed above (which we believe could be further alleviated in future work) and the inherent subjectivity of the issue explanation and clustering tasks.
-Appendix~\ref{app:examples} present the examples of generated error type reports, per-instance issue explanations, and confusion matrices for all considered datasets.
-We also provide an archive with experimental results in the project repository\footnote{A zip archive with experimental results is available at \url{https://github.com/tunde-ajayi/llm-as-a-qualitative-judge/tree/main/data}}.
+\textit{To sum up, our results demonstrate the effectiveness of the proposed cumulative clustering approach to produce issue reports that resemble the ones produced by humans.
+For practical applications, we recommend using recent models such as GPT-4o or Gemini-2.5-Flash.}